 Statement on Access to Palliative Care and Hospice

-- AAHPM supports continued efforts to inform the public and healthcare professionals about hospice as the premiere program providing comprehensive care for patients with life-limiting illnesses and their families.
-AAHPM promotes the inclusion in hospice programs of more patients with advanced stages of non-cancer diagnoses such as heart failure, chronic obstructive pulmonary disease and dementia.(4) AAHPM also supports “open” or “expanded access” programs that allow hospice access for patients with life-limiting illness who could benefit from palliative treatments such as quality-of-life-enhancing chemotherapy or intravenous cardiac agents.(5) A better understanding of the economic, public policy, and clinical implications of including these types of treatment in hospice care might allow more patients to gain access to hospice in the advanced stages of their illness.
+- AAHPM supports continued efforts to inform the public and healthcare professionals about hospice as the premier program providing comprehensive care for patients with life-limiting illnesses and their families.
+AAHPM promotes the inclusion in hospice programs of more patients with advanced stages of noncancer diagnoses such as heart failure, chronic obstructive pulmonary disease, and dementia.4 AAHPM also supports “open” or “expanded access” programs that allow hospice access for patients with life-limiting illness who could benefit from palliative treatments such as quality-of-life-enhancing chemotherapy or intravenous cardiac agents.5 Gaining a better understanding of the economic, public policy, and clinical implications of including these types of treatment in hospice care might allow more patients to gain access to hospice in the advanced stages of their illness.

-- AAHPM supports public and private funding mechanisms to ensure the growth and development of ACGME (Accreditation Council of Graduate Medical Education) certified fellowship programs.
+- AAHPM supports public and private funding mechanisms to ensure the growth and development of Accreditation Council of Graduate Medical Education-certified fellowship programs.
 Such programs are essential to train greater numbers of palliative care and hospice clinicians to close the substantial gap between need and availability.

-- Field Marilyn J. and Behrman, Richard E., Committee on Palliative and End-of-Life Care for Children and Their Families.
+- Field MJ, Behrman RE, Committee on Palliative and End-of-Life Care for Children and Their Families.
 When Children Die: Improving Palliative and End-of-Life Care for Children and Their Families.
-The National Academies Press, 2003.
+Washington, DC: National Academy Press; 2003.

 - Quill TE.
 Perspectives on care at the close of life.
 Initiating end-of-life discussions with seriously ill patients: Addressing the "elephant in the room." [see comment].
 JAMA.
 2000;284(19):2502-2507.